Skip to Content

 Can I Sue a Driver Who Hit Me While Texting?

 Texting while driving engages all three types of distractions and poses a serious danger to other drivers and pedestrians.
 For this reason, texting and driving is frequently compared to drinking and driving.
 Like alcohol or drug use, texting while driving slows a driver’s reaction time and sharply increases the chance of a motor vehicle accident.
-Also, like drunk driving, texting and driving puts the driver at risk and endangers their passengers, other drivers, and pedestrians.
+Also, like drunk driving, texting, and driving puts the driver at risk and endangers their passengers, other drivers, and pedestrians.

 Having an experienced car accident lawyer on your side is crucial if a distracted driver causes injury to you or a loved one.
 You may be able to file a personal injury claim for damages against the responsible driver.
 You may also have to prove the other party was texting while driving or otherwise not paying attention, which can be difficult.
 Luckily, your chances of receiving compensation are much higher with a Joubert Law Firm personal injury lawyer by your side.